-By now you’re probably asking, okay so how do I become that genuine specialist that studios will fight for?
+If you want to become a specialist and pursue a particular interest in VFX and animation, you’re probably asking, how do I become that genuine specialist that studios will fight for?

-First, choose a speciality as quickly as possible.
+First, choose a specialty as quickly as possible.

 Second, make sure you’ve got the right mentor.

 “It’s not just who wrote the curriculum - though that’s definitely important - it’s who is teaching it,” says Nick Fredin, Oscar-winning animator (Rango) and co-founder of CG Spectrum.
-“Learning VFX is very hands on.
-If you’ve got a world-class curriculum but the person teaching it hasn’t worked in a studio for ten years, how’s he going to see what you’re doing wrong, or push you to a far higher skill level?”
+“Learning VFX is very hands-on.
+If you’ve got a world-class curriculum but the person teaching it hasn’t worked in a studio for ten years, how are they going to see what you’re doing wrong or push you to a far higher skill level?”

-When shopping for a course, take the time to meet your potential instructors or mentors and find out what their experience is.
-The right mentor will not only help you hone your skills but give you insight into what the industry is looking for and help you find a speciality where you can really stand out.
+Whether you're switching careers or just starting out, when shopping for a course, take the time to meet your potential instructors or mentors and find out about their experience.
+The right mentor will not only help you hone your skills but give you insight into what the industry is looking for and help you find a specialty where you can really stand out.

 Find the right courses to advance your skill level in the animation and VFX industry